This post may contain affiliate links. If you click an affiliate link and make a purchase, I may earn a commission.

 3. Wrong Choice Of Foods.

 Diet is important for the sphynx breed since they are prone to all sorts of digestive issues.
-Normal store-bought will not be ideal, a raw-based diet or raw meals incorporated in their diet works really.
+Normal store-bought will not be ideal, a raw-based diet or raw meals incorporated into their diet works.

 Raw foods have the necessary moisture that your cat needs, that’s left out when they consume dry food.
 Raw foods also have the necessary vitamins and minerals needed for them to have a balanced diet.